davidblaszka/redpointer/README.md

 ![Image](data/images/redpointer.png)

-## Data Source
+## DATA SOURCE

-All of my data is scraped from the Mountain Project website using requests and BeautifulSoup.
+All of my data is scraped from the Mountain Project website using Requests and BeautifulSoup.
 For each route, I scraped the route meta data.
 Similarly, for each user that rated a route, I scraped their meta deta and the rating they gave the route.

-All of the data was stored in MongoDB.
+All of the data was stored in MongoDB database.

-### Recommendation System
+### RECOMMENDATION SYSTEM

 The recommendation system is implemented using an ensemble method, including: Apache Spark's Alternating Least Squares (ALS) model, Sklearn's Gradient Boosting model, and a cosine similarity matrix.
 I tried four different types of recommendation systems:
   * Factorization Recommender
-  * **Gradient Boosting**
+  * Gradient Boosting
-  * **Item Content Recommender**
+  * Item Content Recommender
-  * **Full Ensemble of all three**
+  * Full Ensemble of all three

 The models were each evaluated using RMSE scores calculated on a hold out test group.

 ### Installations Required to Run the Code:
-Mongodb, anaconda, spark
+Mongodb, pymongo, anaconda, spark, pyspark, ggplot

-## How to run the code:
+## HOW TO RUN THE CODE:

 1. Begin by running the file, scraper\_main.py, in the terminal with